joejenett/iwebthings/_posts/2023-12-15-notes-from-the-hub-12-15-23.md

 Though I remain excited and inspired by the initiatives shared in the post, the revisions are an attempt to more accurately present them to you.
 </p>
 <p>
-I’d like to think every new day is an opportunity to try out doing something in in a new way.
+I’d like to think every new day is an opportunity to try out doing something in a new way.
 Have a great one!
 </p>
 <p style="text-align:right;">
 &ndash;<em>joe</em>